Retr0-rt/codev/README.md

-# CoCode - Coworking & Project Management Platform
+# CoDev - Coworking & Project Management Platform

-**CoCode** is a lightweight, self-hosted project management and coworking platform designed to streamline collaboration between administrators, project managers, and developers.
+**CoDev** is a lightweight, self-hosted project management and coworking platform designed to streamline collaboration between administrators, project managers, and developers.
 It features a role-based access control (RBAC) system, allowing distinct workflows for assigning tasks, managing users, and tracking project progress.

-Built with simplicity in mind, CoCode runs entirely on PHP's built-in server and SQLite, removing the need for complex database setups or heavy web server software (like Apache/Nginx) for local development.
+Built with simplicity in mind, CoDev runs entirely on PHP's built-in server and SQLite, removing the need for complex database setups or heavy web server software (like Apache/Nginx) for local development.

 ## Technologies Used
 * **Backend:** PHP 8+ (Native, no frameworks)